How to dress for an interview video

 When meeting someone new, the first thing they’ll notice is how you’re dressed.
 This can have a big impact on how people first perceive you.
 So having a good outfit that compliments you and your vibe is crucial.

 The same goes for a video shoot.
 In an interview video, you’re representing your brand, and how you’re dressed can tell people a lot about who you are.
 Are you formal?
 Approachable?
 Casual?
 Professional?
 Quirky?
 Some combination?
 Your clothing is one of the many signals that you send to other people about who you are and what you stand for.
 When you're on camera, there are a few other things to take into consideration.
 We’re not going to tell you the style of clothing to wear, but we can give you tips and things to consider for video.
-Here's the advice we give folks who are preparing to be interviewed:
+As a video production agency that shoots a lot of these interview videos, here's the advice we give to the folks who are preparing to be interviewed:

 Walk on over to your closet and avoid wearing anything with close, high-contrast pin stripes (like white shirts with closely-placed black or navy stripes).
 Toss out any herringbone or corduroy and a lot of busy plaids.
 We always recommend wearing warm and solid colours.
 This could be more neutral palettes or some colour depending on your style.
 If you want to layer with a jacket, a soft or muted neutral-coloured base looks best.